clab/dynet/examples/treelstm/readme.md

 python filter_glove.py
 ```
 ## Usage
-There are three available modes:train, search and test.
+There are two available modes:train and test.

 In the train mode, a group of parameters are used to train a model.
 The training process will stop automatically if the best accuracy on the dev set has not been improved for 10 turns, and the best model are then used for evaluation on the test set.